atlassian-labs/data-center-terraform/docs/docs/userguide/CONFIGURATION.md

     The config file must contain all mandatory configuration items with valid values.
     If any optional items are missing, the default values will be applied.

-The mandatory configuration items are those you should define once before the first installation.
-Mandatory values cannot be changed in the entire environment lifecycle.
+The [mandatory configuration](#mandatory-configuration) items are those you should define once before the first installation.
+Mandatory values cannot be changed during the entire environment lifecycle.

-The optional configuration items are not required for installation by default.
+The [optional configuration](#optional-configuration) items are not required for installation by default.
 Optional values may change at any point in the environment lifecycle.
 Terraform will retain the latest state of the environment and keep track of any configuration changes made later.

 The following is an example of a valid configuration file: